SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 Mrs. Cake let Rarity inside and closed the door behind her.
 Rarity walked up the stairs to the upper part of the establishment, while Mrs. Cake went back into the kitchen.

-Once Rarity had ascended the stairs, she knocked on Pinkie’s door, “here goes nothing.”
+Once Rarity had ascended the stairs, she knocked on Pinkie’s door, *here goes nothing,* she thought.

-Pinkie Pie answered the door a moment later and said, “Hey, Rarity, what's up?”
+Pinkie Pie answered the door a moment later and said, “hey Rarity, what's up?”

-“Hello, darling, I was wondering if you could be my model for a particular dress?”
+“Hello darling, I was wondering if you could be my model for a particular dress?”
 Rarity asked.

 Pinkie smiled at her friend, “Sure, when?”